 The effect of today’s fast-paced world is also reflected on the trading floor—the difference being that the trading floor is now replaced with multiple traders staying glued to their screens tracking market trends using a variety of sophisticated softwares.
 Many are using platforms provided by their respective brokers.
 Traders use discount brokers such as Upstox Securities that gives a cutting-edge trading platform complete with charting indicators.
 The Upstox Pro - mobile trading app also helps traders who adopt new technology to keep track of their trades on-the-go and invest money right away from their smartphones.

 Successful traders are those who learn new methods and adopt to the changing demands of the market.
 They realize that they can tap into the convenience, ease of use and save time while also saving money.

 Not learning enough

 Trading in the stock market requires a lot of prior research and building up of a knowledge base.
 Sometimes in a hurry to get involved in the market and make profits investors and traders might have a tendency to trade without learning about the stock or the company that they are investing in.

 Apart from the share market, a trader needs to stay informed about global business news, politics and other major events in order to make the sound, intelligent decisions about where and when to invest and when to trade in capital markets.

 A successful trader never stops learning.
 She or he is committed to a life of studying the markets, economic reports and implementing different strategies.

 No trading plan or strategy

 Just like you won’t enter the deep end of the swimming pool without first learning how to swim—why would you enter stock market without any floaters or a life jacket?
 Creating a plan and sticking to it is important especially in a volatile business such as trading.
-Trading platforms offer demo trading and opportunities to test out trading plans prior to placing a trade.
+Trading platforms offer demo trading account and opportunities to test out trading plans prior to placing a trade.